 Mitzi Hill is the founder of Taylor English’s Data Security & Privacy practice.
 She works with business owners and executives to ensure that they are ready to compete in a global supply chain that requires attention to privacy and security through use of technology.
 Her experience includes fifteen years in-house at Turner Broadcasting, where she oversaw multiple regulatory compliance programs, international content licensing, and legal clearance of new technology systems.
 Prior to her time in-house, Ms. Hill was with a large international law firm, where she focused on technology and media issues, including satellite distribution, copyright infringement and First Amendment claims.

-Ms. Hill has an extensive background in media and intellectual property issues and has handled film productions, media and sponsorship rights, program distribution, and music licensing.
+Ms. Hill also has an extensive background in media and intellectual property issues and has handled film productions, media and sponsorship rights, program distribution, and music licensing.
 In addition, she has spent significant time overseas, having resided in London to oversee a client’s legal function in Europe, the Middle East and Africa.

 Affiliations